 I’m sure you’ve been there before.
 Find the perfect job online, write an awesome application, but never hear back.
 Or you get an interview but it goes nowhere.

-It’s time to talk about what companies are really looking for in their new employees…
+It’s time to consider what do companies really want when hiring, and what they’re looking for in their new employees…

 What is a “Mission”?